SJ0769/Obsidian-Notes-SJ/content/Logic/Modal Logic.md

 - Epistemic modality which is based off of knowability and so introduces the 'knows' operator $\mathcal{K}$. i.e., $\mathcal{K}\varphi$ means that "the agent knows $\varphi$ is true."
 All of these alternative modalities have a conception of a 'possible world', but rather than modelling possibility and necessity, they are modelling other modal operators.

+- First-order modal logic (modal logic w/ quantifiers)
+- Multi-modal logics (i.e., degrees of possibility and necessity)
+- Hybrid logics
-Multi-modal logics (i.e., degrees of possibility and necessity) Infinitary modal logic (modal logic + infinitary logic), allows for infinitely (even uncountably) many worlds
+- Infinitary modal logic (modal logic + infinitary logic), allows for infinitely (even uncountably) many worlds

 ## References